What Is a Digital Rolodex?

 • Company associations: who the contact works with, who else at that company you know

 What separates a digital rolodex from a spreadsheet is that the information is active, not static.
 A spreadsheet tells you who someone is.
-A digital rolodex tells you what's happened with that person, what's supposed to happen next, and alerts you when a relationship needs attention.
+A digital rolodex tells you what has happened with that person, what is supposed to happen next, and alerts you when a relationship needs attention.

 How a digital rolodex differs from a traditional CRM